IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_storage_assignment.rst

 Parameters
 ----------

-  assignment_name (True, str, None)
+  cluster (False, str, None)
-    (Required for new resource) Name of the Assignment.
+    ID of the Satellite cluster or Service Cluster that you want to apply the configuration to.

   update_config_revision (False, bool, False)